danny-avila/LibreChat/docs/deployment/digitalocean.md

 >These instructions are designed for someone starting from scratch for a Docker Installation on a remote Ubuntu server.
 You can skip to any point that is useful for you.
 There are probably more efficient/scalable ways, but this guide works really great for my personal use case.

-**There are many ways to go about this, but I will present to you the best/easiest methods I'm aware of.
+**There are many ways to go about this, but I will present to you the best and easiest methods I'm aware of.
 These configurations can vary based on your liking or needs.**

 Digital Ocean is a great option for deployment: you can benefit off a free [$200 credit](https://m.do.co/c/4486923fcf00), and one of the cheapest tiers ($6/mo) will work for LibreChat in a low-stress, minimal-user environment.
 Should your resource needs increase, you can always upgrade very easily.